lorenzleutgeb/atlas/typechecker/tacas/Readme.txt

 To check a specific type, you will have to edit the annotation in the corresponding `*.ml` file.

+    ./bin/artifact.sh lnf --home=resources/examples --out=mydir

+Will print function definitions in let-normal-form to the directory passed as `out` argument.
+This directory must exist and be writable.

 ## Resource Limits